Learn more about stocks with eToro

 Your capital is at risk.
 Other fees apply

-So, what is market capitalisation?
-It’s the total value of a company’s shares currently held by shareholders.
+Market capitalisation is the total value of a company’s shares currently held by shareholders.
 For example, if a company has 5 million outstanding shares, and each share sells for $100, that company’s market capitalisation is $500 million (5 million x $100 = $500 million).

-Now it’s time to move on to how stocks are grouped, based on their market capitalisation.
-When doing your research and keeping up with the latest financial news and analysis, you might see articles that reference small-caps, mid-caps, and large-caps.
+When doing your research and keeping up with the latest financial news and analysis, you might see articles that reference how stocks are grouped based on their market capitalisation: small-caps, mid-caps, and large-caps.

 But what exactly does that mean, and how does it impact the way these stocks perform and affect whether or not you might want to invest in them?